IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 .. literalinclude:: ../../examples/run_wave_pro_shm.m
    :language: matlab

-It can be seen that it loads data which has been previously saved as input by **WaveProSHM** GUI and next calls ``solid3d_engine`` function.
+It can be seen that it loads data which has been previously saved as input by **WaveProSHM** GUI and next calls the ``solid3d_engine`` function.
 The input data has a form of a structure named ``AllData``.
-However, only fraction of that data is needed to run the simulation, namely structures:
+However, only a fraction of that data is needed to run the simulation, namely structures:

 * ``SemMesh``,
 * ``Materials``,